Mastaba of Khafraankh: South wall

-The couple in front of a table laden with food, is daughter Uretka crouching under the armchair.
-Above the table there are three rows of foods on plates and saucers, wine and beer mugs, bouquets of flowers.
+The couple in front of a table laden with food is daughter Uretka crouching under the armchair.
+Above the table are three rows of foods on plates and saucers, wine and beer mugs, bouquets of flowers.
 On the right six rows of images, musicians and singers, behind them crouching the children of the deceased, servants with foods, slaughter scene, geese, servants with dishes, pieces of meat, fish on a spit, two servants with geese, preparation of the food, roasting the goose on a spit.

 East wall

-Tomb owner leaning comfortably on the staff watching the work in the field, behind him stays his brother Iteti (Note: Badawey states the kinship of a brother, according to the entry in tomb G7391 "Funerary priest" [hm-kˁ ] Iteti), next to him is his dog, in front of him a servant shielding with a large umbrella.
+The tomb owner is leaning comfortably on the staff watching the work in the field; behind him stays his brother Iteti; (Note: Badawey states the kinship of a brother, according to the entry in tomb G7391 "Funerary priest" [hm-kˁ ] Iteti) next to him is his dog, and in front of him is a servant shielding with a large umbrella.
 On the right are six registers of images.
-From above seen rowing and sailing boats, in next is piling up the grain stacks, dragging away the sheaves, donkeys threshing grains, throwing up the stacks, celebrate up stele of the harvest goddess.
-Scriber handing over the list settling accounts with the shepherds, on the right are the grain harvest which the owner of the tomb is watching.
-The first holding open papyrus is the Khafraanch's son Khafrauserkau and his brothers Khafraankh and Neferkau typing behind him.
-On the right sheavs are tieding up in sacks, settling accounts with the shepherds, on the right birds are catching with a dragged net, behind this seen the gutting and carrying away of the fish.
+From above rowing and sailing boats are depicted.
+The next depicts piling up the grain stacks, dragging away the sheaves, donkeys threshing grain, throwing up the stacks, celebrate up stele of the harvest goddess.
+The scribe hands over the list settling accounts with the shepherds.
+On the right are the grain harvest, which the owner of the tomb is watching.
+The first holding open a papyrus is Khafraanch's son Khafrauserkau, and his brothers Khafraankh and Neferkau typing behind him.
+On the right sheaves are tied up in sacks, and accounts are being settled with the shepherds.
+On the right, birds are catching fish with a net; behind this is seen the gutting and carrying away of the fish.

-In the lower two registers, the herds of castles are listed by their number of heads, the number of bulls is remarkable 837, next goats 2,235, donkeys 760 and sheeps 974.
-Fishing in a drag net show various realistically displayed fishes that may be assigned species markings, as Tilapia nilotica, as Barbus bynni, for example.
+In the lower two registers, the herds of castles are listed by their number of heads.
+The number of bulls is 837, then goats – 2,235, donkeys – 760 and sheep – 974.
+A depiction of fishing with a net shows various realistic fishes that may be assigned species markings: as Tilapia nilotica, and as Barbus bynni, for example.